BePeriod/scribe/README.md

 - `layout`: This is where the structural markup lives.
 - `pages`: This houses individual page view templates.
-- `frames`: This is where the [Turbo Frame](https://turbo.hotwired.dev/handbook/frames) templates live.
+- `components`: This is where the [Turbo Frame](https://turbo.hotwired.dev/handbook/components) templates live.
 - `streams`: This is where the [Turbo Stream](https://turbo.hotwired.dev/handbook/streams) templates live.

 ### Static Assets